adzinoo/roblox-beaming-methods-server/README.md

 * H-captcha Bypass
 * 35 Tokens / Minute
 * Verified Tokens
-* Lifetime : 5̶0̶ ̶G̶B̶P̶  <- NOW FREE!  ( Updated for recent patch, however, I will not be updating it again. )
+* Lifetime :   <- NOW FREE!  ( Updated for recent patch, however, I will not be updating it again. )

 # DISCORD
 https://mboost.me/a/7nZ